wikipathways/pvjs/README.md

 How To Get Involved
 ===================

-A. Fork and clone pathvisiojs.
+A. Fork and clone pvjs.
 If you've already done this, skip ahead to Step B. Otherwise:

-Fork the [WikiPathways repo for pathvisiojs](https://github.com/wikipathways/pathvisiojs/fork) by clicking the "Fork" button on the upper right.
-Github will create a fork of pathvisiojs for you and take you to your newly created fork.
+Fork the [WikiPathways repo for pvjs](https://github.com/wikipathways/pvjs/fork) by clicking the "Fork" button on the upper right.
+Github will create a fork of pvjs for you and take you to your newly created fork.
 On your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command:

 ```
 $ cd ~/Sites/ #or another directory of your choice
-$ git clone https://github.com/YOUR-GITHUB-ACCOUNT/pathvisiojs.git #replace with the HTTPS clone URL you copied
+$ git clone https://github.com/YOUR-GITHUB-ACCOUNT/pvjs.git #replace with the HTTPS clone URL you copied
-$ cd pathvisiojs
+$ cd pvjs
 ```

-B. Add the wikipathways pathvisiojs repo as a remote named "wikipathways," if you have not already done so:
+B. Add the wikipathways pvjs repo as a remote named "wikipathways," if you have not already done so:

 ```
-$ cd ~/Sites/pathvisiojs/ #use the location where the pathvisiojs directory is actually located on your computer
+$ cd ~/Sites/pvjs/ #use the location where the pvjs directory is actually located on your computer
-$ git remote add wikipathways https://github.com/wikipathways/pathvisiojs.git
+$ git remote add wikipathways https://github.com/wikipathways/pvjs.git
 ```

-Pull latest code from wikipathways master branch of pathvisiojs:
+Pull latest code from wikipathways master branch of pvjs:

 ```
 $ git pull wikipathways master